ryo1090/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :group_users
-- has_many :users, throught: :groups_users
+- has_many :users, throught: :group_users